ThangLeQuoc/timer-ninja/README.md

 **Note**: Spring Boot project uses Logback as it default log provider, so you don't need to do anything here.

+The logger class is `com.github.thanglequoc.timerninja.TimerNinjaUtil`, with the default log level is `INFO`.

 If logging framework is not your preference, and you just want to have a quick result.
 Then you can choose to fall back to the good old `System.out.println` output by executing this code **once** (since this is a singleton configuration instance).
 This setting will instruct
 Timer Ninja to also print the time trace output to `System.out`